Keyboard shortcuts

 [results]

-Maps well-known output fields to capture references, so the report can show normalized throughput comparisons across steps and runs.
+Maps well-known output fields to capture references, so the report and UI can show normalized throughput and latency comparisons across steps and runs.

 [step.results]